Front Page

 Haven opened just in time for the holidays

-Designer and owner Mara Samuels recently opened Haven Laguna, The New Home Interior and Gift Store, in the location that was formerly The Print Shop.
+Designer and owner Mara Samuels recently opened Haven Laguna, The New Home Interior and Gift Store, in the location that was formerly Laguna Print.
 With a background in Fine and Applied Arts, she has always loved creating beautiful spaces.

 Mara has been working in home remodeling and design for years but has always had this store in mind.
 “I wanted to create a store where you can always find the perfect gift.
 Something fresh and unique.
 We are receiving new items all the time so there is always something new to find, something for everyone on your list.